 This is My Story

 her great-grandfather.
 As her older sisters left home, Raychelle and her brother remained with their stay-at-home mother and their entrepreneur father.
 Raychelle's father started several businesses, however, many of them failed.
 Often times the family struggled and would go without lights or water when business was slow.
 Eventually, Raychelle's father started a successful carpentry business.
 However, sadly, he soon became ill and passed away from Lung Cancer in 1987.
 As he died,

 Raychelle's been a guest speaker at the University of Arlington Texas and featured inside the University's Shorthorn Newspaper where she shared her expertise on local child hunger and how her organization fights hunger in communities across Texas.

 Today, she and her husband, Ulysses, live in the DFW area of Texas.
 Together they have two adult children and two grandchildren.
-In October 2017, the couple adopted their daughters two children, Julian and Legend.
+In October 2017, the couple adopted their two grandchildren, Julian and Legend.
 In spite of a busy schedule, Raychelle take time to enjoy her family.
 She loves teaching, traveling, reading, writing, photography, camping, and singing.